whatsyerpoison1/Exotic_Pets_Airbnb_Clone/README.md

-A concept created to link people who would like to lend or rent exotic animals or pets to other people, based on Airbnb.
+A concept created to link people who would like to lend or rent exotic animals to other people.